howaboutwe/javascript/README.md

 ## <a name='naming-conventions'>Naming Conventions</a>

   - Avoid single letter names.
 Be descriptive with your naming.
-These get uglified anyways.
+These get Uglified anyways.

     ```javascript
     // bad